Ercenk/ContosoAssets/README.md

 ## Areas of interest for a SaaS Solution

-Over the many years working with various teams and helping them plan, architect and develop multi-tenant SaaS solutions, I can distill my learnings in the following perspectives.
+Over the many years working with various teams and helping them plan, architect and develop multi-tenant SaaS solutions.
 There are of course many other pillars for building successful solutions, however, I'd like to focus on the multi-tenancy aspect.
+I would like to emphasize that my discussion points in this section are generic, and **not particular to Azure Marketplace integration**.

+I can distill my learnings in the following perspectives.

 - Customer onboarding and provisioning
 - User identities, user management and realm discovery